 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Applying lighting technology to increase crop productivity
+Applying lighting technology to increase crop productivity.

 Báo Văn HóaBáo Văn Hóa09/06/2025

-Reduce emissions, increase profits
+Reduce emissions, increase profits.

-Continued research on energy-saving lamps
+Continue research on energy-saving lights.

-According to THANH HAI - NHAT MINH/Nhan Dan Newspaper
+By THANH HAI - NHAT MINH/Nhan Dan Newspaper

-Link to original article
+Link to the original article

 Source: https://baovanhoa.vn/nhip-song-so/ung-dung-cong-nghe-chieu-sang-tang-nang-suat-cay-trong-141337.html